The Florida Division of Corporations has a searchable database of every Florida business entity, including all limited liability companies.

 The Florida Department of State handles all LLC naming questions and requests.
 Business names can be reserved for 120 days.

 The Department of State does not provide a form for LLC name reservation.
-Instead, applicants must submit a letter to the state indicating their desired name and their contact information.
+Instead, businesses must submit a letter to the Florida Division of Corporations indicating their desired name and their business entity's contact information.

 After choosing a name for your LLC, take the next step and create a unique logo with our Free Logo Generator.